-The police will assess what is to be done in the specific situation and whether the child should be listed as missing nationally and internationally.
+The police will assess what is to be done in the specific situation and whether or not the child should be listed as missing nationally and internationally.

 Report a case of child abduction

-When you report a case of child abduction or retention to the police, it will be helpful if you can give the police the following information:
+When you report a case of child abduction or retention to the police, it will be helpful if you can provide the following information to the police:

 - Details about the child: Name, date of birth, nationality, etc.